 Tension Adjustment Screws

-Disassemble the chainsaw case, to replace tension adjustment screws that are essential during the course of a machine’s lifespan.
+Disassemble the case of the chainsaw, to replace tension adjustment screws that are essential during the course of a machine’s lifespan.
 You’ll have to get new pieces, once the screws reach their course, as repairs or calibration cannot suffice as a long-term solution.

 Guide bars perform a crucial role in sawing.
 When the grooves of the guide bar widen from its supposed gauge brought about by high-speed sawing, it’s more likely for the chains and blade to come off.

-Check the gauge indicated at the guide bar and measure whether it’s still the same, or you should replace it completely due to excessive wear.
+Check the gauge indicated at the guide bar and measure the chainsaw bar whether it’s still the same, or you should replace it completely due to excessive wear.

 The proper length affects the quality of the machine and your usage.
 There are different kinds of chain and mixing them up will end up with improper tension.
 You might want to check with your machine and what you’re sawing to know which chain best fits.